HL7/davinci-dtr/input/pagecontent/specification__behaviors__sdc_adaptive_forms.md

 #### Adaptive Forms and Prior Authorization

-When a prior authorization comes back while using an Adaptive Form, the SMART app needs to:
+When a prior authorization comes back while using an Adaptive Form, the SMART app SHALL:
 1. Store the ClaimResponse on the EHR with a simple create, and

 2. Update the "in-memory" request (e.g., ServiceRequest) to have a supportingInfo reference to the ClaimResponse.
 This is done using [SMART Web Messaging](http://hl7.org/fhir/uv/smart-web-messaging/2020Sep/).